kimwalisch/primecount/README.md

 which have been parallelized using [OpenMP](http://en.wikipedia.org/wiki/OpenMP).

-primecount contains the world's first parallel open source implementation of the Deleglise-Rivat algorithm and it features a [novel load balancer](https://github.com/kimwalisch/primecount/blob/master/src/S2LoadBalancer.cpp) which allows it to scale up to hundreds of CPU cores.
+primecount contains the first ever parallel open source implementation of the Deleglise-Rivat algorithm and it features a [novel load balancer](https://github.com/kimwalisch/primecount/blob/master/src/S2LoadBalancer.cpp) which allows it to scale up to hundreds of CPU cores.
 As